coreruleset/documentation/content/development/CONTRIBUTING.md

 * Make sure your commits adhere to the rules guidelines below.
 * Make sure your commit messages are in the [proper format](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html): The first line of the message should have 50 characters or less, separated by a blank line from the (optional) body.
 The body should be wrapped at 70 characters and paragraphs separated by blank lines.
 Bulleted lists are also fine.

-## General Formatting Guidelines for rules contributions
+## General Formatting Guidelines for Rules Contributions

 - American English should be used throughout.
 - 4 spaces per indentation level, no tabs